spagootie/PCano/README.md

 ASSEMBLING:

-Use an intel-syntax assembler, preferably NASM, to assemble to raw binaty format.
+Use an intel-syntax assembler, preferably NASM, to assemble to raw binary format.
 For Linux users, this involves running:

 ```